serge-v/micro-quickfix/README.md

 # exec plugin for micro editor

+Provides run make and jump to the error functionality.

 ## Commands

 ### make

 Executes make.
-Opens scratch buffer with a list of errors.
+Captures the output.

 ### execline

 Executes current line.
-Opens scratch buffer with a list of errors.
+Captures the output.

 ### jump

 Jumps to the file under cursor.
+On the next execution jumps back to the output pane.

 ## Example bindings.json